GermanBluefox/ioBroker.db/SCHEMA.md

 ### Tree structure

 Objects can have a *parent* attribute containing the *id* of their parent to build a tree structure.
-(Restriction to 3 Levels?)
+This should be limited to 3 levels (except for objects of type path)

 ### Object types

-* state
+* state - parent should be of type channel, device, instance or host
-* channel - object to group one or more states
+* channel - object to group one or more states. parent should be device
-* device - object to group one or more channels or state
+* device - object to group one or more channels or state. should have no parent.
 * enum
 * host
 * adapter
-* instance
+* instance - parent has to be of type adapter
 * meta
 * config - configuration
 * path
-* file - parent has to be a path object
+* file - parent has to be of type path